SSHcom/privx-kube/README.md

 the ingress endpoints.
 The purpose of the second certificate is to be valid for a longer duration so that any clients that rely on proxies and extenders can utilize it for a long-living configuration.
-The value `ingress.common.hosts[*].host` in the file [privx.yaml](values-overrides/privx.yaml) should be changed to the domain(s) that these certificates are issued for.
+The value `ingress.common.hosts[*].host` in the file [privx.yaml](values-overrides/privx.yaml) must be changed to the domain(s) that these certificates are issued for.

 To create `privx-tls` use the following command: